ANSR-laboratory/ANSR-laboratory.github.io/content/_index.md

           description: "Leveraging large-scale datasets like HCP and ADNI to understand individual variability and brain-behavior relationships."
           icon: data
           icon_pack: custom
-        - name: "Biological Psychiatry"
+        - name: "Psychiatric Neuroimaging of Addiction"
-          description: "Investigating the biological basis of psychiatric disorders using brain imaging, computational modeling, and multi-modal data analysis to uncover brain-behavior associations and inform precision medicine approaches."
+          description: "Using advanced neuroimaging techniques to investigate the neural mechanisms underlying substance use and addiction, with a focus on brain connectivity, cognitive function, and treatment response."
           icon: biopsych
           icon_pack: custom
         - name: "Open Science & Reproducibility"